cyrilakafia/relearn_python/README.md

 # relearning python
 relearning python from the basics
-\n open to advice and suggestions
+open to advice and suggestions